-The Special Needs Coordinator is available to assist staff and families in screening, referring, and accessing services for children with special needs.
-We work in collaboration with the district and other community agencies.
-Children with disabilities may be dually enrolled in both Head Start and special education options.
+An Early Learning & Care Coordinator can assist staff and families in screening, referring, and accessing services for children with special needs.
+We work in collaboration with the District's Special Education Department and other community agencies.
+Children with special needs may be enrolled in preschool and receive special education services.